chris-short/chrisshort.net/content/post/intro-to-ebpf/index.md

 Yes! eBPF is good stuff and should only keep getting better as adoption increases.
 I am waiting for the right project to bust out one of the above projects to dive into performance issues or to look at [syscalls][25] being passed to kernel.
 "Any sufficiently advanced technology is indistinguishable from magic" applies here.
 But, eBPF is a rubber mallet, and you can't fix EVERYTHING with it.
 You can cover a lot of sins with eBPF.
 You can FIND damn near anything with it, and that's as good a start as anyone can give you.

+If you want to contribute to eBPF or the eBPF development toolchains please start your journey at [ebpf.io/contribute][27]

 [1]: https://ebpf.foundation/
 [2]: https://ebpf.io
 [3]: https://isovalent.com/